 What Is a Bad Credit Score?
 Ranges, Causes & How to Fix It

-Nearly 35% of adults in the United States have a credit score below 630 in 2026, according to data from Experian.
-This can significantly impact their ability to qualify for loans, rent an apartment, or even secure competitive insurance rates.
-A bad credit score isn’t necessarily a life sentence, but it does present challenges.
-Understanding what defines a bad credit score, the factors that contribute to it, and how to improve it is crucial in today's financial landscape.
+Around 35% of adults in the United States will have a credit score below 630 by 2026, Experian data shows.
+This can really affect their chances of getting loans, renting an apartment, or finding good insurance rates.
+A bad credit score isn’t permanent, but it does create difficulties.
+Knowing what makes a credit score bad, what causes it to drop, and how to raise it is important in the current financial climate.

-The term ‘credit score’ refers to a three-digit number, typically ranging from 300 to 850, which lenders use to assess your creditworthiness – essentially, how likely you are to repay borrowed money.
-A higher score indicates lower risk for the lender and generally translates into more favorable loan terms.
-In 2026, a good credit score can mean the difference between being approved for a personal loan with an APR of 8% versus one at 25%.
-This matters because even small differences in APR can add up to thousands of dollars over the life of the loan.
+A ‘credit score’ is a three-digit number—usually between 300 and 850—that lenders use to judge how likely you are to pay back money you borrow.
+The higher your score, the less risk you seem to pose to lenders, which usually means better loan offers.
+By 2026, having good credit could be the difference between a personal loan with an APR of 8% and one at 25%.
+This is significant because even small differences in APR can mean thousands of dollars over time.

-The average APR on a 24-month personal loan for borrowers with credit scores between 630 and 689 is currently around 17.8%, while those with scores above 740 might qualify for rates as low as 7.5%.
-Typical loan amounts range from $1,000 to $50,000, depending on the lender and your financial situation.
-Furthermore, a poor credit history can limit your access to other financial products like credit cards or mortgages, potentially hindering your ability to achieve long-term financial goals.
-It’s important to note that credit scores are not static; they fluctuate based on your payment behavior and overall financial health.
+Right now, the average APR on a 24-month personal loan for people with scores from 630 to 689 is about 17.8%, while those with scores above 740 could get rates as low as 7.5%.
+Loan amounts typically go from $1,000 to $50,000, depending on the lender and your finances.
+Also, a weak credit history can restrict access to other financial products like credit cards or mortgages, possibly slowing down your progress toward bigger financial goals.
+Keep in mind that credit scores change; they go up and down based on how you manage payments and your overall financial situation.

 Credit Score Ranges Explained